virteal/Inox/README.md

-# The Inox programming language
+# The Iɴᴏx programming language

-Inox is a concatenative script language.
+Iɴᴏx is a concatenative script language.
 It is designed to operate in the context of edge computing, with the Internet of Things, in Machine Learning times.
 It will hopefully run on nodejs (first), wasm (second), micro controlers (esp32), etc.

 It is a forth/smalltalk/erlang inspired stack based language with a virtual machine.
 The basic data element is a 64 bits cell made of two parts, a typed value and a name.